telerik/kendo-ui-core/docs/accessibility/section-508-wcag.md

     });
   </script>
 ```

 ### Messages Support

-Widgets, such as Grid and Calendar, require additional configuration to be set in order to pass 508 validation successfully.
-Due to the fact that they render their content in tables each table header element should contain text.
-For this purposes the [messages.expandCollapseColumnHeader](/api/javascript/ui/grid#configuration-messages.expandCollapseColumnHeader) and [messages.weekColumnHeader](/api/javascript/ui/calendar#configuration-messages.weekColumnHeader) can be used as demonstrated in the examples below:
+Widgets, such as the Grid and Calendar, require additional configuration to enable them to successfully pass the Section 508 validation.
+Due to the fact that they render their content in tables, each table header element should contain text.
+To achieve this behavior, use the [`messages.expandCollapseColumnHeader`](/api/javascript/ui/grid#configuration-messages.expandCollapseColumnHeader) and [`messages.weekColumnHeader`](/api/javascript/ui/calendar#configuration-messages.weekColumnHeader) configuration options.

-###### Example - specify text for the expand/collapse column
+The following example demonstrates how to specify a text for the expand/collapse column.

+###### Example

 ```
 	<div id="grid"></div>